 Sonoma County's bakeries and patisseries are known for crafting delicious baked goods.
-Enjoy your coffee with fresh pastries, cakes, pies, tartes or savory baguettes at one of these wonderful cafes in wine country.
-Below is a list of some of the best bakeries in Sonoma County, which include famous names such as Costeaux French Bakery in Healdsburg, Boudin SF in Santa Rosa, and Basque Boulangerie Cafe in Sonoma.
-You'll also find outdoor patios with nice views.
-Of course there are many others.
-Find more culinary and restaurant listings here.
+Enjoy your coffee with fresh pastries, cakes, pies, tarts, or savory baguettes at one of these wonderful cafes in wine country.
+You'll also find outdoor patios with great views.

-“A Jug of Wine, a Loaf of Bread, and Thou.”
-The pretty phrase was made famous by Persian poet Omar Khayyám in the 12th century, as an idea of what the perfect life could include.
+'A Jug of Wine, a Loaf of Bread, and Thou.'
+That pretty phrase was made famous by Persian poet Omar Khayyám in the 12th century, as an idea of what the perfect life could include.
 Well, Sonoma County certainly has the wine.
 And here are some of our favorite places for a beautiful loaf of bread.
 Now, all we need is thou.

 Basque Boulangerie Café, Sonoma

 The recipes here have been family treasures since 1956, and have survived in their delicious glory even as the café has changed hands over the years.

 What keeps everyone coming back for more are the original sourdough and sweet French breads, the decadent pastries, and signatures like nearly two dozen flavors of croissants.

 Moon pie Danish is magical, as are cranberry scones, apple strudel and apricot buttercream coffee cake.
 Linger over all-day breakfast like crepes, lunch like croquet monsieur, and be sure to order a treat for your pup on the dog-friendly patio.

 Boudin SF, Santa Rosa